nyp-sit/it3103-tutors/week5/custom_training_with_tfod_api.md

       --output_dir="${OUTPUT_DIR}"
 ```

-To save you from typing, a shell script ``create_tf.sh`` has been provided.
+To save you from typing, a shell script ``create_tf_voc.sh`` has been provided.
 Make sure all the paths are correct and then run the shell script as follows:

 ```
 cd ~/balloon_project